MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 ### <a name="images-subtype"></a>subType
 The `subType` attribute represents the aspect ratio for this image asset.

-The true aspect ratio of the [Image](image.md) that is stored in the account level media library can vary, so long as the resulting [cropHeight](#images-cropheight) and [cropWidth](#images-cropwidth) result in the expected aspect ratio per sub type.
-If you do not set the [cropHeight](#images-cropheight) and [cropWidth](#images-cropwidth), the service will automatically crop the image.
-In any case the true aspect ratio of the media that is stored in the account level media library will remain unchanged.
+The true aspect ratio of the [Image](image.md) that is stored in the account level media library can vary, so long as the resulting dimensions result in the expected aspect ratio per sub type.
+If you do not specify crop settings, the service will automatically crop up to the maximum possible area from the center of the image.
+For example, given a 1000x1000 pixel [image](image.md), for the 1.91:1 aspect ratio, the auto crop setting will be [cropWidth](#images-cropwidth)=1000, [cropHeight](#images-cropheight)=524, [cropX](#images-cropx)=0, and [cropY](#images-cropy)=238.

 The possible sub type values include LandscapeImageMedia, SquareImageMedia, ImageMedia169X100, ImageMedia93X100, ImageMedia15X10, ImageMedia155X100, ImageMedia133X100, ImageMedia178X100, and ImageMedia172X100.
 New sub types might be added in the future, so you should not take any dependency on a fixed set of values.